Staining Cracked Concrete

 How To Fix Cracked Concrete

 If you only have hairline cracks (too small to stick a quarter into), then you should leave them alone.
 There is no reason to attempt repairing cracks before staining.
-The sealer should seal these types of cracks in concrete off after staining and these kinds of cracks will only add character to the slab.
+A good concrete sealer should seal these types of cracks in concrete off after staining and these kinds of cracks will only add character to the slab.
 The hairline cracks in concrete normally give an individual appearance to your concrete, especially if you are planning on staining the floor.
 As mentioned, the normal test for this is to see if you can insert a coin into the cracks in the concrete.
-If you can’t, then your cracks are small enough to just seal over.
+If you can't, then your cracks are small enough to just seal over.
 If you can fit a coin in the cracks, then you may want to patch the concrete before doing more work.
 Here are some basics of concrete crack repair.

 There a few types of concrete crack filler: You can use a concrete patch material, concrete resurfacing material or you can mix portland and sand together along with some water and a small amount of bonding agent.
 If you are planning on staining the concrete after you have patched it, make sure to use a cementitious product to perform the patches and you are going to want to create a test board and compare with the existing concrete, which is outlined in the next section.